-In this section we give an overview of the completion detection system that was first presented in [8] by Akgun et.al.
-This method may be applied to both the whole design using one completion detection circuit and the individual stages using dedicated completion detection circuitry for each stage.
-The first case, one completion detection circuit for the whole design, is presented in this paper.
+In this section we provide an overview of the completion detection system that was first presented in [17] by Akgun et.al.
+This method may be applied to either the complete design using one completion detection circuit, or the individual stages using dedicated completion detection circuitry for each stage.
+In this paper we present the former as an implementation example since the implementation is more generic (presents the basic idea) and allows us to prove the concept of current sensing completion detection in the subthreshold regime on a complex design.